trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/exercises_unstructured_quad.md

 mesh files are automatically downloaded and used for the Trixi execution.
 For instance, after executing *Exercise 1* you will now see the file `mesh_trixi_unstructured_mesh_docs.mesh` in the `examples/unstructured_2d_dgsem/` folder.

-This exercise, broken into three components, provides some background detail on the mesh generator of the Trixi toolchain and how it can be called directly in Julia to create mesh files locally for a Trixi simulation.
+This exercise, divided into three components, provides some background detail on the mesh generator of the Trixi toolchain and how it can be called directly in Julia to create mesh files locally for a Trixi simulation.